RobertocAutomotiveQA/ecu-can-test-automation/README.md

 # ecu-can-test-automation

-Automated tests for ECU CAN-Bus using Python, python-can &amp; pytest
+Automated testing portfolio for ECUs over CAN bus using Python, python-can, and pytest.